 If police push you back to Bosnia after you asked for asylum, you can appeal in 30 days after the pushback.
 It means you go to court and sue the state because it violated your rights.
 Going to the court does not mean you will get asylum.
 The court cannot bring you to Slovenia - you will still have to come by yourself.
 Whatever the court decides, in the end, the procedure can take a long time (even more than one year).

 Going to the court cannot help you directly.
 But it can put pressure on the police to stop acting illegally in the future.
 If you can prove that the police pushed you back against the law, the court could decide that the state has to give you some money for the damage it made to you.
-If you want to go to court, contact the alarm phone, and explain your situation.
+If you want to go to court, contact legal support (see in the contact section) and explain your situation.
 You must do it as soon as possible after the pushback - there is 30 days period after pushback to file all necessary documents.

 WHAT TO DO IF POLICE CATCH YOU?
 AVOID LOCALS.